Oevelgonne Museum Harbour

 2. Some of the ships are still equipped with steam engines – operational and regularly in use.

-3. The harbor was not established by the government, but initiated by volunteers.
+3. The harbor was not founded by the state, but initiated by volunteers.

-4. There is a floating bunkering ship kiosk that used to supply small steamers on the Elbe with coal.
+4. There is a floating bunker ship kiosk, which used to supply small steamers on the Elbe with coal.

 5. The museum harbor was the first of its kind in Germany.

-6. The docking spots are real workplaces – many boats dock here for repairs.
+6. The berths are real workplaces – many boats dock here for repairs.

-7. The steam tug "Woltman" is over 120 years old and is still in operation.
+7. The steam tugboat "Woltman" is over 120 years old and still operates.

 10. Most of the ships belong to private individuals or the association – not to the city or the museum.

-The museum harbor is just right for those who want to not only see Hamburg's harbor but also feel it.
-Tech enthusiasts, photographers, history buffs – everyone who is interested in authentic stories will find something to enjoy here.
-For children, the harbor is exciting because the ships are right before them, they can marvel at the giant ship propellers, and sometimes even climb onto a deck.
+The museum harbor is perfect for everyone who wants to not only see Hamburg's harbor but also feel it.
+Tech enthusiasts, photographers, history buffs – everyone who is interested in authentic stories will find something here.
+For children, the harbor is exciting because the ships lie right in front of them, they can marvel at the huge ship propellers, and sometimes even climb onto a deck.

-Anyone looking for classic information boards will find fewer here – the place thrives on discovery, not checklists.
-The grounds are easily navigable for families with strollers, but there are many uneven surfaces and historic cobblestone paths.
+If you're looking for classic information boards, you will find less here – the place thrives on discovery, not checking off boxes.
+The area is well accessible for families with strollers, but there are many uneven surfaces and historic cobbled paths.
 It's also ideal for walks or short breaks with a view of the Elbe – just a ten-minute walk from the Elbe beach.

 Category Price